S Hotels and Resorts

 Risk Management Approaches

-• Avoid: Taking actions to avoid events that cause risks, usually applied when the risk is severe and cannot be reduced or managed to an acceptable level.
+• Avoidance: Taking actions to avoid events that cause risks, usually applied when the risk is severe and cannot be reduced or managed to an acceptable level.

-• Share: Sharing or transferring all or part of the risk to external individuals or entities to help bear the burden of the risk, such as purchasing insurance policies.
+• Sharing: Sharing or transferring all or part of the risk to external individuals or entities to help bear the burden of the risk, such as purchasing insurance policies.

-• Reduce: Implementing measures to reduce the likelihood of risk events or their potential impacts to an acceptable level, such as preparing a contingency plan.
+• Reduction: Implementing measures to reduce the likelihood of risk events or their potential impacts to an acceptable level, such as preparing a contingency plan.

-• Pursue: Taking actions to address increasing risks while ensuring that the risks do not exceed acceptable limits.
+• Pursuing: Taking actions to address increasing risks while ensuring that the risks do not exceed acceptable limits.

 Complaint Channels

-The Company continuously communicates its policies and conducts annual human rights training courses to ensure employees’ understanding.
+The Company continuously communicates its policies and conducts annual human rights training courses to ensure understanding among employees.
 This also includes guidelines on practices such as enhancing communication on anti-discrimination measures through discussions with relevant departments, aiming to standardize practices across the organization.